Antoine-Boylston/Cplusplus-Data-Structures-and-Algorithms/README.md

 To solve the problem, I first created detailed pseudocode using three different data structures: Vector, Hash Table, and Binary Search Tree (BST).
 I explored how each could be used to store, organize, and retrieve course data.

 After writing the pseudocode, I analyzed the performance of each structure in terms of search, insertion, and traversal time.
-This helped me choose the most efficient structure, a Binary Search Tree—for implementing the final solution.
+This helped me choose the most efficient structure.
 Understanding how data structures influence performance was essential to building a fast and responsive program.

 🛠️ How did you overcome any roadblocks during the project?